 The 5k might be one of those perfect events – it’s long enough to be considered a “distance” race but short enough to push yourself really hard.
 As one of my running friends would say, “grip and rip!!”

-With the Rebel Running Guide coming out next week [Edit: It's now available!] and a ton of fall 5k races every weekend, now is a good time to highlight workouts that you can run to simulate a hard 5k effort.
+With a ton of fall 5k races every weekend, now is a good time to highlight workouts that you can run to simulate a hard 5k effort.
 Whether you’re a beginner or an age-grouper, these workouts are going to model what you experience on race day.